nationalarchives/ds-wagtail/README.md

 This project contains technical documentation written in Markdown in the /docs folder.
 The latest build (from the `develop` branch) can be viewed online at: https://nationalarchives.github.io/ds-wagtail/

-You can also view it locally on http://localhost:8001/ which is booted as the `docs` container.

 ## Setting up a local build